 Ms Msaad said she readily volunteered that she was carrying the cash and didn't want to conceal what she was doing.

 Almost all of the bundle was 500 euro notes, which are banned in the UK in an effort to combat money laundering by drugs gangs.

 Ms Msaad, who was also facing a maximum sentence of 14 years, was often photographed turning up at court wearing short skirts and other fashionable ensembles, making no attempt to hide the electronic tag on her ankle.

-She denied planning to fund jihadists - and said she had believed the cash was part of El-Wahabi's plan to move to Turkey to join her husband.'Stitched up'
+She denied planning to fund jihadists - and said she had believed the cash was part of El-Wahabi's plan to move to Turkey to join her husband.

 The student said she assumed acting as a personal courier was cheaper than using a currency transfer service - and that she was embarrassed that she had used a condom to keep it safe.